blockchainsllc/in3-docs/docs/api-wasm.md

 This client uses the in3-core sources compiled to wasm.
 The wasm is included into the js-file wich makes it easier to include the data.
 This module has **no** dependencies!
 All it needs is included inta a wasm of about 300kB.

-Installing incubed is as easy as installing any other module:
+Installing IN3 is as easy as installing any other module:

 ```
-npm install --save in3-wasm
+npm install --save in3
 ```

 ### WASM-support

 Even though most browsers and javascript enviroment such as nodejs, have full support for wasm, there are ocasions, where WASM is fully supported.
-In case you want to run incubed within a react native app, you might face such issues.
+In case you want to run IN3 within a react native app, you might face such issues.
 In this case you can use [in3-asmjs](https://www.npmjs.com/package/in3-asmjs), which has the same API, but runs on pure javascript (a bit slower and bigger, but full support everywhere).

 ## Building from Source